fnl/libfnl/doc/nlp.rst

 Extract
 -------

-Extract the contents of the file at *filename*, assuming the given *encoding* for the file, and returning a :class:`.Binary` text object.
+Extract the contents of the file at *filename*, assuming the given *encoding* for the file, and returning a :class:`.Text` object.

 If the file-type contains HTML markup, this markup is preserved as much as possible.
-A plain-text file simply gets read into `Binary`, but no annotations are made.
+A plain-text file simply gets read into `Text`, but no annotations are made.
 If the MIME type isn't set and cannot be guessed (from the file's extension), 'text/plain' is assumed automatically.
 Currently supported MIME-types (ie., file-types) are:

 * text/html, application/xhtml (.htm, .html, .xhtml)
 * text/plain (.txt) [defaulted if not set and guessing fails]

 HTML text is extracted by the :class:`.HtmlExtractor`.
-The extractor's ``section_tags`` get set as tags in the namespace ``section``, the ``format_tags`` in the namespace ``format``.
-And the ``tag_attributes`` dictionary gets added as metadata, using the key ``attributes``, and splitting the attribute tags into their namespaces ``section`` and ``format``, as required for `nlp.text` instances.

 .. autofunction:: libfnl.nlp.extract.Extract